Top 5 AI Evaluation Tools in 2025: In-Depth Comparison for Robust LLM & Agentic Systems

 Website: langfuse.com

-Langfuse has established itself as the open-source standard for LLM observability and evaluation.
+Langfuse has established itself as a major open-source platform for LLM observability and evaluation.
 It’s ideal for teams that value transparency, self-hosting, and deep integration with custom workflows.

 Key Features

-- Human annotation queues: Built-in support for crowd and expert review.
+• Human annotation queues: Built-in support for human review.

 Best For